imrafaelmerino/JIO/README.md

 #### <a name="iostubs"><a/> IO stubs

-In testing scenarios, you often need to create stubs to simulate specific behaviors or responses for parts of your code.
-The `StubSupplier` and `Gens` classes provide convenient tools for generating `IO` instances with custom behaviors for testing purposes.
-`StubSupplier` is a class that allows you to create stubs for generating `IO` instances using generators.
-These stubs are highly customizable and can be used to simulate various behaviors, including successes, failures, and delays.
-The `Gens` class provides various generator methods to create `IO` instances with different behaviors.
+In the realm of testing, there is a frequent need to construct stubs that emulate particular behaviors or responses within your code.
+To address this need, the `StubSupplier` and `Gens` classes offer practical solutions for crafting `IO` instances with tailor-made behaviors designed for testing scenarios.
+The `StubSupplier` class empowers you to produce stubs for generating `IO` instances through generators.
+These stubs offer extensive customization and are instrumental for simulating a wide range of behaviors, spanning from successful executions to failures and even controlled delays.
+The `Gens` class complements this by providing a diverse set of generator methods, each adept at generating IO instances with unique behaviors.

 You can create a `StubSupplier` using various methods, depending on your testing needs: